 Read more about Danielle and see the full list of nominees here.

-The state of Nebraska minimum wage has increased to $8.00 per hour effective January 1, 2015.
+The state of Nebraska minimum wage will increase to $9.00 per hour effective January 1, 2016.
 Student wages will be adjusted accordingly.

 At time of hire, students will need to present, in person, original documents that prove identity and eligibility to work in the United States.